 Just like Western Astrology, each Chinese zodiac sign boasts an individual approach to life, complete with dynamic likes and dislikes.
 As we welcome the year of the Golden Rat in Hong Kong, we pair each zodiac sign with the perfect Hong Kong outings based on your horoscope's personality traits.
 Have fun!
 RECOMMENDED: Getting ready for Chinese New Year?
 Check out the best CNY displays around town, a guide to Chinese New Year fruits and flowers as well as the season's biggest traditions.

-Hong Kong’s best Chinese New Year displays
+Hong Kong’s best Chinese New Year puddings

 The best food and drink gifts for Chinese New Year